I. Definitions

 StFX is the recipient of generous endowment gifts to provide perpetual support to the University.

-The original investment of endowment gifts is required to be maintained in perpetuity.
+The original investment dollar amount of endowment gifts is required to be maintained in perpetuity.
 The investment earnings generated from endowments must be used in accordance with the terms established by the donors.
 Benefactors as well as StFX policy stipulate that, over time, the economic value must be protected by limiting the amount of earnings that may be expended and reinvesting unexpended earnings.

 To meet the foregoing requirement, StFX’s Spending Policy sets out the following goals: